Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

 for the electron form factor $f_{g/e}=\braopket{\psi_{g/e}}{\hat{\sigma}}{\psi_{g/e}}$ of the ground and excited state.
 Ignoring transition density terms $\braopket{\psi_g}{\hat{\sigma}}{\psi_e}$, we have the elastic unimolecular signal

 The biomolecular contribution is

 The diffraction signal $I_2$ scales as $N^2$, which is overwhelmingly predominant in the crystal diffraction, because $I_1$ is proportional to $N$.
 The interference of ground state and excited state form factors appeared in $I_2$ amplifies the change of diffraction signal, especially for weak excitation $\eta\ll 1$.
 For example, the photoexcitation of polycrystalline ammonium sulfate [(NH$_4$)$_2$SO$_4$] induces electron transfer followed by a geometry stabilization process.
-By measuring the change of x-ray diffraction intensity of Bragg peaks $\Delta I_{hkl}$, the electron flow pathways and proton translocation processes can be determined, which are reflected by the modification of structural factors~\cite{Woerner10:064509}.
+By measuring the change of x-ray diffraction intensity of Bragg peaks $\Delta I_{hkl}$, the electron flow pathways and proton translocation processes can be determined, which are reflected by the modification of structural factors~\cite{Woerner10:064509}. {The structural relaxation of N,N-dimethylaminobenzonitrile following photoexcitation is observed by time-resolved x-ray powder diffraction of with a relaxation lifetime of 520 ps~\cite{Tech01:PRL86}.
+As another example, ultrafast x-ray diffraction allows for monitoring the structural switching process of the photoreaction of Photochromic $\alpha$-Styrylpyrylium Trifluoromethanesulfonate in crystal thin film~\cite{Hall09:JACS131}.
+In protein crystallography, synchrotron radiation sources is limited by the requirement for macroscopic crystals, which can be difficult to obtain.
+However, XFEL is capable of delivering extremely intense femtosecond pulses to either macroscopic or microscopic crystals for the structure determination of undamaged macromolecules~\cite{Schlichting15:IUCrJ2}.
+This XFEL-based time-resolved crystallography is applied to understand the allostery and dynamics of fluoroacetate dehalogenase over the course of four full catalytic turnovers.
+It collects snapshots along reaction coordinates in the catalystic cycle and demonstrates the allostery happens without conformational change associated with substrate binding and catalysis~\cite{Mehrabi19:Science365}.
+As a variant of time-resolved surface X-ray diffraction (TRXD), time-resolved surface X-ray diffraction~\cite{Robinson92:RPP55} at grazing incidence develops a lot with the advent of XFEL.
+It has been experimentally demonstrated that TRXD is capable to selectively map the motion of valence electrons in an adsorbate-surface system~\cite{Toepfer2021:JPCC125}.
+Using a smooth limited-$Q$ Fourier filter, which can be understood as the convolution of the detected signal with a finite box function, and a Gaussian-smoothed cutoff apodization function, the valence electrons' motion of $\mathrm{Cu}_2$/$\mathrm{MgO}(100)$ are reconstructed.}